Most climate tech products are technically impressive. The problem is that users figure this out slowly, if at all.

 - Content consistency keeps tone, terminology, and messaging aligned across all touchpoints

-Successful design systems like Material Design and Apple's Human Interface Guidelines provide comprehensive consistency frameworks that define:
+Successful design systems like Material Design and Apple's Human Interface Guidelines provide comprehensive consistency frameworks that define component libraries with reusable UI elements, clear interaction patterns for common tasks, typography scales and color palettes, and spacing and layout grids.

 Common reading patterns include:

-- Hierarchy override: Strong visual design can disrupt default patterns to guide attention exactly where needed
+- Hierarchy override: Strong visual design can redirect default patterns to guide attention exactly where needed

 Effective hierarchy relies on several core techniques: